hgschmie/factorio-miniloader-redux/README.md

 - running the command reports all '0' values in the second line (especially the "Internal Loader" value)
 - The command reports all '0' values but the crash still occurs.

+### /control-miniloader-inserters (on|off)

+Turn the internal inserters in all (!) miniloaders on and off.
+This is only for debugging.
+When running `/control-miniloader-inserters off`, all miniloaders should cease to move items.
+If any miniloader still moves items after running this command, please file a bug report.
+All inserters are reactivate with `/control-miniloader-inserters on`.

+### /rebuild-miniloader-inserters

+Tear down and rebuild all internal inserters.
+This is useful for debugging if a template changed and the hand size and/or inserter count for a miniloader change.

 ## Planned features

 - Better UI.
 Currently this opens the inserter UI and copies the settings around in the background.